Liamone (river): Valley

-These have created a large alluvial plain along the coast.

-In the coastal plain the river makes wide meanders.
+These have created a large alluvial plain along the coast, and in the coastal plain the river makes wide meanders.

 There are no permanent settlements in the plain, which is unhealthy, apart from a few farms.

 The only villages are below the ridge that separates the Liamone from the Cinarca to the south.

 The RD81 road runs along the seaside between beaches and wet meadows.

 Upstream the reliefs quickly become steep, with thick vegetation.

 The sea remains visible, although not the plain, until a high rock barrier below the Cruzinu tributary blocks the view.

 The east side of the Liamone gorges, where it is followed by the RD4, is almost completely uninhabited.

 The RD1 connecting Cinarca to Vico passes on the opposite side, less rugged and less wooded.

 Above the gorges the topography is less rugged and the land is more inhabited, with many villages surrounded by groves of olives and chestnuts.

 Above the slopes are covered in pine forest, maquis or grassland.

 The villages once had a large population secure from the dangers of the coast, and almost self-sufficient economically.

 Today many of the inhabitants have left, but the fortified town of Vico with its tall houses and the Convent of Saint-François still preserve a strong architectural heritage.